Overview

 1. Getting AMP CAST

-The customer’s premium license includes AMP CAST.
+The customer’s premier license includes AMP CAST.
 To obtain a self-hosted package, reach AMP Support.

 3. Including the Cast Receiver framework